 Note: The configuration described in this section may also help your device to effectively seed content to others on the distributed cache, so please consider applying it as well when using CENO in a censoring country (but keep in mind the risks of serving such content to others).

-This functionality is already built into the CENO Browser.
-Your device will need to be connected to a Wi-Fi network that has UPnP enabled.
-The CENO Settings page will indicate the UPnP status on your network.
+This functionality is already built into CENO Browser.
+Your device will need to be connected to a Wi-Fi network that has either UPnP enabled or explicit port forwarding configured for CENO.
+See the next sections for further details.

 Note: Enabling UPnP on the Wi-Fi router may expose devices on your network to external interference.
 Please make yourself aware of the risks and also consider using alternative methods as explained below.

-A status like the one shown in the previous figure indicates that UPnP is not enabled on your WiFi router.
+A status like the one below indicates that UPnP is not available or not working on your WiFi router:

-The status above indicates that UPnP is likely working and CENO is currently verifying connectivity.
+The status below indicates that UPnP is likely working and CENO is currently verifying connectivity:

-The status above indicates that UPnP is working and you can bridge connections for other CENO users.
+The status below indicates that UPnP is working and you can bridge connections for other CENO users:

 There are many Wi-Fi routers on the market and each has their own particular features.
 Herein a list of some manufacturers' instructions for enabling UPnP:

-Instead of enabling UPnP on your router, you can create a port forwarding rule, to make sure that connections from the CENO network are forwarded to your device.
-You will need to login to the router's administration interface and locate the port forwarding option.
-To see which IP address you need to forward the connections to and the relevant port, open the CENO Settings page and look under the Local UDP endpoint(s).
+Instead of enabling UPnP on your router, you can create a port forwarding rule to make sure that connections from the CENO network are forwarded to your device.
+You will need to login to the router's administrative interface and locate the port forwarding option.
+To see which IP address you need to forward the connections to and the relevant port, open the CENO Settings page and look under the Local UDP endpoints.

 The port forwarding must be for the UDP protocol (not TCP).
 CENO chooses a random port on first run and keeps it for subsequent runs, but your device's local network IP address may change from time to time.
 Thus you should periodically review the CENO Settings page to see that your device is reachable to the CENO network.